SYSPROG-JLS/S370BALAsm/README.txt

 #
 # The following assembler directives are supported:
 # 'USING', 'DC', 'DS', 'EQU' and 'END'.
 #
+# Note: the EQU directive ONLY supports an operand
+# of '*' or a single value.
+No arithmetic is allowed
+# as an operand of an EQU.
+#
 # Use of the implict length operator is supported on RX type instructions.
 # For example:     LA    1,L'DATAAREA